FFavaro99/rust-chip8-emulator/readme.md

 ```
 Each game uses keys as it pleases, so you'll have to play around with these keys to find out what does what.
 For space invaders, for example, you move with `Q` and `E` and shoot with `W`

+Additionally, you can pause the game with `Spacebar`.

 # Multithreading
 Multithreading in this program is achieved through mutable shared state.
 In Rust, this is implemented through Arc<RwLock<T>>.
 In the future I might consider a refactor in favour of channels.